-Chicken katsudon is a warm bowl of chicken katsu cooked in a sweet and savory sauce with eggs and onions, all served over a bed of rice.
-It is quick and simple to make with some leftover chicken katsu.
+Chicken katsudon is a warm rice bowl served with chicken katsu, eggs, and onions that are cooked in a sweet and savory sauce.
+It is quick and easy to make with some leftover katsu.

 I typically crave soup and hearty stews on rainy days or when I’m feeling under the weather.
 However, this rice bowl is one exception and is definitely one of my go to comfort foods.
 And to be honest, I usually order katsudon instead of regular katsu if it’s on the menu at Japanese restaurants.

 The chicken katsudon sauce is made with a dashima broth base.
 As you may already know from my previous posts, I like to use thisanchovy seafood dashima soup packet to prepare the broth.
 It is then seasoned with some soy sauce and mirin, and slightly sweetened with somecoconut sugar.

 The breaded chicken katsu, eggs, and onions soak up the sweet and umami rich sauce, making each bite moist and full of flavor.
 I also like to add enough sauce for it to also season the underlying rice.